-min.webp)

 Most practices experience cycles.
 Summer slows down, holidays pick up, then there’s a quiet patch in the new year.
 If you don’t plan for it, seasonal dips can cause anxiety or unexpected financial gaps.

-What helps: Developing a proactive approach to your calendar and income.
-By reviewing your past booking data—whether through Noterro’s reports or even a simple spreadsheet—you can start to identify seasonal trends specific to your practice.
+Developing a proactive approach to your calendar and income.
+By reviewing your past booking data whether through Noterro’s reports or even a simple spreadsheet—you can start to identify seasonal trends specific to your practice.

 Once you know when slowdowns typically happen, you can plan ahead by offering prepaid packages, running timely promotions, or introducing gift cards to bring in revenue before the dip hits.